 The purpose of the Pharmacy Pre-Matriculation Summer Program (PPMSP) is to expose the incoming first-year students to the rigors of the first semester course work and to acclimate them into their new environment as professional students.
 The program will include didactic teaching on the majority of the first semester courses, cultural competency training, ethics cases, and career presentations by local pharmacists.
 The program will provide six hours of structured learning over a four week period.
-A brief description of the courses and a schedule of activities is provided below.
+A brief description of the courses and a schedule of activities are provided below.

 In the event of an emergency prohibiting your attendance, please contact the Office of Student Affairs at 504-520-5397 immediately.
 Requests for excused absences will be addressed on a case by case base.